jamiewilliamsxyz/colour-scheme-generator/README.md

 - Select a seed colour
 - Select a scheme mode
-- Press the "Get colour theme" button to generate a colour scheme based on the seed colour and scheme mode selected
+- Press the "Get colour scheme" button to generate a colour scheme based on the seed colour and scheme mode selected

 ### Image